 Scabies in Children

-What is scabies?Scabies is an infestation of tiny bugs called mites on the skin.
+What is scabies in children?Scabies is an infestation of tiny mites on the skin.
 It causes a small red rash and intense itching.
 This infection is very contagious.
 It often spreads from child to child while children are sleeping together in the same bed or have close personal contact.

-What causes scabies?Scabies is caused by very tiny mites that burrow into the upper layers of the skin.
+What causes scabies in a child?Scabies is caused by very tiny mites that burrow into the upper layers of the skin.
 The mites live there and lay eggs that hatch a few days later.

 It may take between 4 to 6 weeks for a child to get symptoms of scabies after coming in contact with an infected person.

 In children younger than age 2, the rash caused by the mites tends to show up on the head, neck, palms, and soles.
 In older children, the rash is usually located on any of the following places:

 - Belly button

 These are the most common symptoms of scabies.
 But each child may experience symptoms differently.
 Symptoms may include:

 - Rash with small pimples or red bumps.
 Sometimes burrows can be seen.

 - Scaly or crusty skin in the worst cases